Quick Video Clip Training and Tutorial

 These timers are called Lights, because when an alert timer is active, its state changes from Off (dark) to On (color).
 When an alert is required, click or press on that alert's Light timer to turn it On.

 The context of a Light indicates the action needed or the status of an event.
 Anyone in the office can turn a Light On or Off.
 Turning a light Off indicates that the action or status has changed or is now complete.
 Click or press on the Light to bring up its Action Window, then select "Turn Off Light."
+This is how the Light is directly acknowledged, accepted, and/or removed when a task is complete.

 Adding information to a Light

 Some Lights may be programmed in a way that allows additional information to be selected before turning the light on.
 For instance, the name of a Light may represent a location in the office.
 If this Light has programmed to make it easy for a user to add information, it will display a colon at the end of the Light name.
 Clicking on this type of Light opens its Action Window.
 From here you may type a note and then turn the light On, or you may choose a pre-defined note that helps give full meaning to the Light alert.
 These pre-defined notes are what we call BlueNotes.
 For example, the two Lights in the video clip below are being used to summon a specific person to precise locations in the office.
 To turn on this type of Light, click or press the Light, then choose the appropriate BlueNote within the Action Window.
+Or type a comment in the white Comment space before choosing a BlueNote.
+In the example below, the same clinician is being summoned to two different rooms.

 Turning off a Light from a Popup